-The committee has decided that the contents of this publication will remain unchanged until the stability date indicated on the IEC website under "http://webstore.iec.ch" in the data related to the specific publication.
-At this date, the publication will be
+The committee has decided that the contents of this document will remain unchanged until the stability date indicated on the IEC website under "http://webstore.iec.ch" in the data related to the specific document.
+At this date, the document will be

-- transformed into an International standard,

 - reconfirmed,

 - withdrawn,

-- · replaced by a revised edition, or
+- replaced by a revised edition, or

 - amended.